jovami/isep-lapr4/docs/us_g002/Glossary.md

 - **Enlistment** - The act of registering for a course.
 - **Schedule of Class** - A calendar or timetable that outlines when a course's classes or lectures will be held.
 - **Class** - A single session of a course.
-- **Exam** - An assessment or evaluation of a student's knowledge or skills in a particular subject or course.
 - **Question** - A task or problem presented to a student as part of an exam or assessment.
 - **Exam Feedback** - Comments or notes provided to a student about their performance on an exam or assessment.
 - **Exam Result** - The outcome or grade received by a student on an exam or assessment.